 I got the chance to try my first cups of Indian Mysore coffee, and found it absolutely delicious: much more like a darkly roasted espresso-type coffee.
+Quite an exceptional kind of coffee bean actually!

 So when I came across the Indian coffee beans at a coffee exhibition here in Taipei, I was enthralled.
 I would love to introduce these to you… (hint: keep reading!)